OpenHFT/Chronicle-Map/README.md

     void setValue(long value);
 }
 ```
 It is possible to use chronicle as an off heap proxy that can go directly to the memory location off heap and just get back the long that you require.
-This is especially use full if the value object has a lot of fields in it like the BondVOInterface
+This is especially useful if the value object has a lot of fields in it like the BondVOInterface
 ``` java
 public interface BondVOInterface {
  ...